 - 1. Maintain an overall cumulative grade point average of 3.0.
-A maximum of two Cs is permissible except for practicum.
+A maximum of two Cs is permissible.
 A "C minus" is not acceptable. - 2.
 Complete field and clinical experience hours successfully in diverse settings (urban and/or non-urban) and working with diverse populations (English language learners, exceptionalities, gender, race/ethnicity, socio-economic status) as defined by CAEP. - 3.
 Maintain a current tuberculosis screening administered within the last two years. - 4.
 Maintain professional liability insurance.
 The policy shall be a minimum of \$1,000,000.00 per claim and \$3,000,000.00 aggregate.
 Two available sources for university students include, but are not limited to: 1) PSEA, or b) own personal policy. - 5.
-Maintain contact with their academic advisor each semester to monitor completion of program requirements and matriculation. - 6.
+Maintain contact with the graduate coordinator each semester to monitor completion of program requirements and matriculation. - 6.
 Maintain current Act 34 (Request for Criminal Record Check), Act 151 (Child Abuse History Clearance) and Act 114 (Federal Criminal History Record) clearances.

-ELIGIBILITY FOR PRACTICUM
+ELIGIBILITY FOR STUDENT TEACHING

-Eligibility for practicum will be determined during the scheduling period prior to the semester in which the practicum will be taken.
-Graduate students must attend a practicum orientation session and complete the required application for practicum prior to the established deadlines.
-All criteria listed in items 1-6 above must be completed for participation in any practicum experience.
+Eligibility for student teaching will be determined during the scheduling period prior to the student teaching semester.
+Graduate students must attend a student teaching orientation session and complete the required application for student teaching prior to the established deadlines.
+All criteria listed in items 1-6 above must be completed for participation in any practicum or student teaching experience.

-Practicum eligibility is contingent upon:
+Student teaching eligibility is contingent upon:

 - 1. Submission of a current resume. - 2.
-The practicum should be the culminating course in the teacher education program of study. - 3.
-Documented professional liability insurance must remain in full effect for the duration of the practicum. - 4.
-All clearances must be valid for the duration of the practicum assignment.
-Any clearance with an infraction will trigger a "Program Review Counseling Session" by the College of Education.
+All teacher education courses in the program of study must be completed prior to student teaching. - 3.
+Documented professional liability insurance must remain in full effect for the duration of the student teaching assignment.

+- 4. All clearances must be valid for the duration of the student teaching assignment.
+Any clearance with an infraction will trigger a "Program Review Counseling Session" by the College of Education. - 5.
+The results of TB screening must be valid for the duration of the student teaching assignment.